 "I thought that my pair of high-top Vans would make for a perfect pair of airport shoes—man, was I wrong.
 The thin laces and the high-top style make them one of the more difficult sneakers I own to take on and off.
 Not only did I hold up the line going through the TSA checkpoint, but I was also running late to my flight tying them up afterward.
 I've learned my lesson and will always fly in slip-on sneakers wherever possible."

-"One time I wore my tightest vintage Levi jeans on a flight from NYC to L.A. and I was struggling the entire time.
+"One time I wore my tightest vintage jeans on a flight from NYC to L.A. and I was struggling the entire time.
 The high waistband was digging into my stomach, I felt like I couldn't breathe, and I was basically miserable the entire flight.
-Sometimes I feel weird wearing leggings—less pulled together, I don't know—so I now opt for a more casual 'fit that has some give.
-My favorite jeans for this are my black straight-leg jeans from Parker Smith."
+Sometimes I feel weird wearing leggings—less pulled together, I don't know—so I now opt for a more casual 'fit that has some give."

 "I mistakingly wore a T-shirt and shorts on the plane coming back from Florida once—it was so tempting to stay in them because of the humidity.
 However, I hate having no barrier between me and the dirty airplane seat!
 I always remember to bring a hoodie so I can raise the hood and protect my hair from the seat—classic germaphobe move."